Carlos F. López: Career

-López lead a namesake laboratory in Vanderbilt University in the department of biochemistry with the goal of “developing and applying numerical, modeling, and statistical methods to understand cellular processes and their dysregulation.”
+López was the lead of a namesake laboratory in Vanderbilt University in the department of biochemistry with the goal of “developing and applying numerical, modeling, and statistical methods to understand cellular processes and their dysregulation.”

 Under his 2019 National Science Foundation CAREER award López investigated the underpinnings for essential biochemical processes.
-In 2017 he was named Vanderbilt’s liaison to Oak Ridge National Laboratory.
+In 2017, he was named Vanderbilt’s liaison to Oak Ridge National Laboratory.

-López has published more than forty papers and has done numerous presentations in academic and scientific conferences.
+López has published more than fifty papers (according to Google Scholar) and has done numerous presentations in academic and scientific conferences.
 His work has been cited in thousands of publications.

-In 2021 López was promoted to the rank of Associate Professor (with tenure) at Vanderbilt University.
+In 2021 López was promoted to the rank of associate professor at Vanderbilt University.
 In 2022, López moved to Altos Laboratories to study cellular processes associated with aging.

 Software development

 The López lab has contributed to various software tools used in systems biology including: